How to Choose Husqvarna Metal Segments, 4.5” Cup Wheels, and Dry Resin Pads in One Concrete Prep Order

 That is where dry resin polishing pads make sense.
 Practical grits like 50, 100, and sometimes 200 can help reduce visible grinding marks, improve surface control, and make the hand-ground area more suitable for coating, patching, sealing, or later work.
 In this context, the resin pad is not a decorative polishing tool.
 It is a functional refining tool.

 This matters because many buyers hear “resin polishing pad” and assume it is only for high-gloss polishing.
 In jobsite reality, dry resin pads are often used simply to move the surface from rough removal to a cleaner and more workable condition.
-On your site, this is where it makes sense to naturally point to dry resin polishing pads and, where relevant, to your broader Resin Polishing content.
+This is where dry resin pads make sense: not as the first grinding tool, but as a cleanup and refinement step after hand grinding.

 Why machine system matters